omarelshopky/ctf-writeups/index.md

 # Welcome to DarkKnight's CTF Writeups
-## You can find here CTF writeups from various sites and categories
+## You can find here writeups from various sites and categories

 - [**CyberTalents**](/CTF_Writeups/CyberTalents)
   - [Cryptography](/CTF_Writeups/CyberTalents/Cryptography)